Inkpaduta: Career

 Inkpaduta and his band were not signatories with the rest of the Wahpekute to the 1851 Treaty of Mendota, which transferred the land in northwestern Iowa to the United States.
 They refused to recognize the treaty restrictions.
 In 1852, Henry Lott, a drunken white whiskey trader, killed the new chief (Inkpaduta's older brother) and nine of his family; and Inkpaduta succeeded his brother as chief.
 He told the U.S. Army of the murders, but little was done to bring Lott to justice.
 The local prosecuting attorney nailed the dead chief's head to a pole over his house.

-In the late winter of 1857, which was severe, Inkpaduta led his starving band into Iowa, where on March 8, he launched a series of raids on white settlers in the Spirit Lake area, in which a total of 38 people were killed.
+In the late winter of 1857, which was severe, Inkpaduta led his starving band into Iowa, where on March 8, he launched a series of raids on white settlers in the Spirit Lake area in which a total of 38 people were killed.
 White Americans called this the Spirit Lake Massacre.
-His warriors took four young women captive; three were married and Abbie Gardner was age 14.
+His warriors took four young women captive; three were married while the youngest captive, Abbie Gardner, 14, would be kept a few months before being ransomed in early summer.
 Although chased by troops from Fort Ridgely in Minnesota, Inkpaduta and his band evaded capture.
 They killed two of the women along the way, and released the third.
 The following summer in 1858, the US succeeded in negotiating the ransom of the girl Abbie Gardner, who was returned to Spirit Lake.
 She later became known for her memoir about the events and her captivity, published in 1888 to great success, with repeated editions and two reprintings by the early twentieth century.